Seniru/Timers4TFM/README.md

 <details>
     <summary>Creating PRs</summary>
-    You can submit a PR for the following,
+    You can submit a PR for,
     <ul>
         <li>Bug fixes</li>
         <li>Improvements</li>